spavythra/Playwright_practice/README.md

 ### Determinism
 The tests are deterministic because they rely on Playwright’s auto-waiting and UI state assertions rather than fixed delays or timing assumptions.

+### Navigation
+Added navigation to simple form instead of visiting the URL directly to increase reusability (for other forms)

 ## How to Run the Tests
 ```bash
 npm install